reza-asad/Text-Classification-Problem/README.md

 Text-Classification-Problem
 ===========================
-For more information on the text classification (TC) problem I solved see:
+For more information on the text classification (TC) problem I have solved see:
 https://www.kaggle.com/c/tradeshift-text-classification
 I have also written an article on this TC problem (see issues).
 In the article I review some of the commmon approaches to multi-label problems such as TC.
 I specifically compare two of such methods,